-During 2018, the Corporation's rental revenues decreased by 6% when compared to 2017, which was largely a result of lower rental rates and fewer rental properties due to disposals.
-Throughout 2018, rental rates began to stabilize with some beginning to increase during the second half of the year.
-Despite a very weak economy, the Corporation has been able to achieve almost full occupancy rates, with office space and retail occupancy rates of 95% and 100% respectively at year end.
+During 2019, the Corporation's rental revenues decreased by 7% when compared to 2018, which was largely a result of lower rental rates and fewer rental properties due to disposals.
+Throughout 2019, rental rates were relatively stable.
+Despite a very weak economy, the Corporation has been able to achieve almost full occupancy rates, with office space and retail occupancy rates of 97% and 100% respectively at year end.

-Due to the recovery in rental rates witnessed during the second half of 2018, the Corporation recorded an unrealized fair value gain of \$1,892,577 on its investment properties portfolio during the year (2017 - loss \$2,758,843).
+Due to a tightening in liquidity in the economy, the Corporation recorded an unrealized fair value loss of \$1,347,662 on its investment properties portfolio during the year (2018 - gain \$1,892,577) as larger value assets dropped in value.

-During the year, the Corporation did not acquire any properties (2017 - three properties for a total cost of \$131,387).
-During this period, the Corporation sold three investment properties for total proceeds of \$547,955 resulting in a net gain of \$38,592 on these transactions.
-In comparison, during the year ended December 31, 2017, eight investment properties were sold for cash consideration of \$3,095,071 resulting in a net gain of \$247,200 on these transactions.
-Proceeds from the sales of assets during the year were used for working capital purposes, the acquisition of publicly traded securities, and its Normal Course Issuer Bid (NCIB) program.
+During the year, the Corporation acquired one retail property (\$48,213) through a swap transaction on the sale of an office building and 75 meters in an office building (\$143,196) acquired through another swap transaction which was classified in accounts receivable at year end as the title was received in early 2020 (2018 - nil).
+During this period, the Corporation sold three investment properties for total proceeds of \$2,221,346 resulting in a net loss of \$302,959 on these transactions.
+In comparison, during the year ended December 31, 2018, three investment properties were sold for cash consideration of \$547,955 resulting in a net gain of \$38,592 on these transactions.
+Proceeds from the sales of assets during the year were used for working capital purposes, the repayment of all outstanding debt (USD \$500,000), the acquisition of publicly traded securities, and its Normal Course Issuer Bid (NCIB) program.
 It is anticipated that the Corporation will continue to dispose of properties in future quarters in order to fund working capital needs, future public securities purchases along with the renewed NCIB program.

-During the year, the Mongolian Tögrög depreciated versus the Canadian dollar from 1,927 MNT/CAD on December 31, 2017 to 1,941 on December 31, 2018; a 0.7% decrease during the year.
-This depreciation led to a \$140,375 other comprehensive loss (2017 - \$1,299,746).
+During the year, the Mongolian Tögrög depreciated versus the Canadian dollar from 1,941 MNT/CAD on December 31, 2018 to 2,095 on December 31, 2019; an 8% decrease during the year.
+This depreciation led to a \$1,831,600 other comprehensive loss (2018-\$140,375).